stay in touch with us!

 Kittens make up the largest percentage of animals brought to our shelter.
 Most of these kittens are born outside and found by folks in our communities.
 These tiny, fragile babies require huge amounts of time, care, and resources.
+Check out this flow chart to learn what to do if you find kittens!

 Everyone’s first instinct is to grab the kittens and take them to a shelter.
 This applies to other baby animals as well such as bunnies and birds.
 However, that is NOT the best thing to do.

 Wait and watch for a while before removing from the area.
 The mom cat will likely return after being out to look for food or may be in the process of moving the kittens to a new, safe location.
+Taking a baby from its mother significantly decreases its chances of survival.
+Even the best bottle baby care is nothing compared to having a mother.
+You can wait for the mom for about 12 hours.
+As long as the kittens are in a safe, warm place, do not move them.

 When waiting, be sure to assess the situation.
 The only exceptions are: